 Over the years, Foodmaker divested itself of all restaurant concepts except Jack in the Box and closed its food-manufacturing facilities.
 Acknowledging the strength and growth of the Jack in the Box brand, the company changed its name to Jack in the Box Inc. in 1999.

-Jack in the Box Inc. entered the fast-casual restaurant category in 2003 with the acquisition of Qdoba Restaurant Corporation, operator and franchiser of Qdoba Mexican Grill .
-With more than 600 restaurants operating in 44 states, as well as in the District of Columbia and Canada, Qdoba is a leader in fast-casual dining.
+Jack in the Box Inc. entered the fast-casual restaurant category in 2003 with the acquisition of Qdoba Restaurant Corporation, operator and franchiser of Qdoba Mexican Eats .
+With more than 700 restaurants in 47 states, as well as in the District of Columbia and Canada, Qdoba is a leader in fast-casual dining.
 Each Qdoba restaurant showcases food that celebrates Qdoba’s passion for ingredients, a menu full of innovative flavors, handcrafted preparation and inviting service.